-For those who are deemed to have capacity to decide on the proposed community arrangements, positive risk testing is an essential part of determining whether restrictions can be reduced sufficiently to such an extent that the post discharge support would not amount to confinement.
+For those who are deemed to have capacity the positive risk testing is an essential part of determining whether restrictions can be reduced sufficiently to such an extent that the post discharge support would not be considered to be DoL.
 If this can be achieved, then a conditional discharge could be possible.

-Sometimes even after restrictions have been reduced as far as possible, the remaining factors within the proposed accommodation, care and support will still amount to confinement.
-Where this is the case a conditional discharge with conditions that meet the acid test would not be lawful and the use of section 17(3) long term leave with the permission of the MHCS might need to be considered.
+Sometimes even after restrictions have been reduced as far as possible, the remaining factors within the proposed accommodation, care and support will still amount to DoL.
+Where this is the case a conditional discharge with conditions amounting to a DoL would not be lawful and alternate options need to be considered.